TeodorMoiseev/just-paper-notes/h-dqn.md

 ### Problem

-In many environments the agent is unable to learn robust, efficient policy (or value functions) due to very complex environment and, in result, **inefficient exploration**.
+In many environments the agent is unable to learn robust, efficient policy due to very complex environment and, in result, **inefficient exploration**.

 ### Solution